jsmaxi/contract-audit-agent/README.md

 If not using Shuttle, export OPENAI_API_KEY with value as your system environment variable.

 This project uses Nillion Secret Vault to store and retrieve generated audit reports in a secret and decentralized fashion.
-Nillion Secret Vault configuration and scripts are located under the '/audit-agent/vault' folder.
+Nillion Secret Vault configuration and scripts are located under the 'vault' folder.
 Node scripts are invoked from Rust code to interact with the vault.
-See '/audit-agent/src/vault' read_vault.rs and write_vault.rs for example.
+See '/audit-agent/src/vault/read_vault.rs' and '/audit-agent/src/vault/write_vault.rs' for example.
 In the future, will consider using Nillion SDK for that.